HC cancels caste certificate of Amravati MP Navneet Rana | Law-Order

 The court in its judgement also noted the ''abysmal'' functioning of the scrutiny committee.

-The HC passed its order on a petition filed by social worker Anandrao Adsule, seeking for cancellation of the caste certificate dated August 30, 2013 issued by Mumbai Deputy Collector, identifying Rana as belonging to the 'Mochi' caste.
+The HC passed its order on a petition filed by social worker Anandrao Adsule, seeking cancellation of the caste certificate dated August 30, 2013, issued by Mumbai Deputy Collector, identifying Rana as belonging to the 'Mochi' caste.

-The petitioner's case was that Rana obtained the caste certificate using forged and fabricated documents.
+He contended that Rana obtained the certificate using forged and fabricated documents.

-It claimed the certificate was obtained under the influence of Navneet Rana's husband Ravi Rana, who was a member of the Maharashtra Legislative Assembly.
+It was obtained by using the influence of Navneet Rana's husband Ravi Rana, who was a member of the Maharashtra Legislative Assembly, he alleged.

-The high court in its judgement said the order passed by the Scrutiny Committee validating Navneet Rana's caste certificate was ''totally perverse, without the application of mind and contrary to the evidence on record''.
+The high court held that the order passed by the Scrutiny Committee was ''totally perverse, without the application of mind and contrary to the evidence on record''.

 The bench noted that the original birth certificate of Navneet Rana did not mention the caste 'Mochi'.